 Literature Units 3 And 4

-Literature is the intimate record of people’s values, ideas, loves and conflicts.
+Literature is the intimate record of people’s values, ideas, experiences and conflicts.
 It helps us make sense of our experience of life.
-Literature Units 3 and 4 involve exploring the ideas implicit in a range of texts including poetry, drama, prose and film.
-Students engage in close and detailed analysis of how meaning is created through the use of language, literary devices and production elements.
+Literature Units 3 and 4 involve exploring the ideas in a range of texts types including poetry, drama, prose and film.
+Throughout the course, you will engage in close and detailed analysis of how meaning is created through language, literary devices and production elements.

-A variety of viewpoints on aspects of the texts will be considered as students undergo the process of developing and justifying their own interpretations.
+Throughout the year, you will consider a variety of viewpoints on aspects of the texts, as you begin to develop and justify your own interpretations, based upon textual evidence.
 The Units will focus on the significance and implications of the views and values examined, while considering the role of form, genre and context in the creation of literary works.

 Who is it for?

-This subject is for students who have a love of literature, an inquiring mind, and a desire to understand the elements that make good literature.
+This subject is perfect for students who have a love of literature, an inquiring mind, and a desire to understand the elements that make good literature.
+Students who study Literature go on to a range of different areas of study, and may pursue a career as a writer of prose, film, games or other media.

 What do you do?